 What is Cell Selection?

-Cell Selection is the process of selectively separating a desired cell species from a collection of cells: usually from blood, tissue, or from a processed sample such as Apheresis or a Leukopak.
+Cell Selection, also known as cell separation, cell isolation, or cell sorting, is the process of selectively separating a desired cell species from a collection of cells: usually from blood, tissue, or from a processed sample such as Apheresis or a Leukopak.
 Any cell species can be targeted, from T cells (CD3, CD4, CD8) to B cells, monocytes, stem cells and more, depending on the desired product and downstream plans for the cells.

 Applications for Cell Selection

 Cell Biology Research